TimothyMcEvoy/TimothyMcEvoy/README.md

 ### Hi!
 I'm an Aerospace Engineering student with an interest in electronics systems.
 At Virginia Tech I am part of two cubesat teams, along with a few other projects...
+##### Most recently I accepted a position as an intern at The Boeing Company in El Segundo California.
+At Boeing I will be an Electronics Product Design and Analysis engineering intern.
-##### Please note that none of the links below are up to date with current revisions, but provide a general idea of the projects I'm on.
+###### Please note that none of the links below are up to date with current revisions, but provide a general idea of the projects I'm on.
 ##### Check out some of the stuff I'm working on in these places:
 + https://github.com/joeesser1842/ttc -- InspireFly TTC Board <br>
 + https://github.com/joeesser1842/eps -- InspireFly EPS Board <br>